 An environmental noise assessment is necessary where a development is potentially adversely affected by way of noise.

-An environmental noise assessment is normally required as part of the planning process where a new noise sensitive development is to be located in close proximity to the above noise sources.
+An environmental noise assessment is normally required as part of the planning process where a new noise sensitive development is to be located in close proximity to the above noise source(s).

-Where necessary we liaise with the local authorities Environmental Protection department beforehand to ensure their requirements and expectations are met.
+Where necessary, we liaise with the local authorities’ Environmental Protection department beforehand to ensure their requirements and expectations are met.

 At Acoustic Consultants Limited we have a considerable experience in providing environmental noise advice.
 We use Class 1 sound level meters for all our assessments and proven in house techniques and 3D noise modelling software to aid in our advice.

 We would issue our advice in a clear report format which can be understood by both acoustic consultants and those operating outside the industry.
 We would provide our calculations within the report to ensure we are open and clear to how we came about our findings.